-Do you ever wonder what it feels like to wake up every morning, and fear that today will be the day that you will lose your balance?
-I do.
-It is a challenge, but one that I am grateful for.
-If you are looking for me to say how much I hate this disorder, you won’t find it on this blog.
+If you are looking for me to say how much I hate my life with bipolar 2 disorder, you will not find it in this post.
+It does not define me, but it is a major part of who I am.
+If you erase my bipolar disorder, you erase me as a whole.
 I am never going to live without it, and I want to give others a taste of my reality.
 I do not place pressure on myself to be perfect.
 I am honest.
-As long as I can find some type of stability on the balance beam of life, I am satisfied.
-This is the mind I have been given, and I am learning to love it, while I have to live with it.
-Life is beautiful, and I know that now.
-Here is a little bit of an idea about what it is like to live in the mind of a 26-year-old diagnosed with Bipolar 2.
+This is my mind; this is my journey.
+Here is a little bit of what it is like to live in the mind of a 28-year-old diagnosed with bipolar 2 disorder.

 You are coasting along a straight path, then you struggle to get up that hill.
 The pain is almost a high.
-In a moment you have no energy, another too much.
-You feel like you are about to break, but don’t stop, you have to keep running…
+One moment you have no energy, another too much.
+You feel like you are about to break, but don’t stop, you have to keep running.

 The picture above is a picture from my journal days before I was hospitalized in 2010.
 I have never shared it with anyone until now.
 Sending love to all my mental health warriors.
 You are bold.
 You are brave.
 You are brilliant.